What is Pico Labs?

 What is a ‘beta release’ and should I use it?

-Everything available from Pico Labs has been thoroughly tested by us, however it is not possible for us to test the software under all conditions.
-By giving you the option of using the beta release we are often able to uncover problems that we were unable to discover during our in–house testing.
+Beta releases have NOT been fully tested by us.
 If you choose to install and use the beta software you should expect to run into bugs.
 These bugs may range in severity from minor features that don’t work to problems that may cause your PC to crash.
 Before choosing to use a beta release you should decide whether the benefit of the new features in a beta release outweighs the risk of program instability.

 There are currently no beta releases of PicoLog.
 Please download your copy of PicoLog from the main Pico website.